Configuration Parameters

 {path}

-Path to the directory or file with system list of trusted root certificates which are trusted for sharing data through the LDAP protocol via SSL/TLS.
+Path to the directory or file with a list of root certificates which are trusted for sharing data using the LDAP protocol via SSL/TLS.

-Default value: <path to the list of trusted certificates>.
+Default value: <Path to the system list of trusted certificates.>.
 The path depends on your GNU/Linux distribution.

-For Astra Linux, Debian, Linux Mint, SUSE Linux and Ubuntu, usually it is a path /etc/ssl/certs/.
+For Astra Linux, Debian, Linux Mint, SUSE Linux and Ubuntu this is usually the path /etc/ssl/certs/.

-For other distributions a path can be defined through results of execution of the command openssl version -d.
+For other distributions, the path can be defined by running the command openssl version -d.

-If a command is unavailable or an OS distribution could not be identified, the value /etc/ssl/certs/ is used.
+If the command is unavailable or the OS distribution could not be identified, the value /etc/ssl/certs/ is used.

 DbIdleTimeout